What to see in Israel

 Israel Attractions

-As the the birthplace of Christianity, Judaism and Islam, Israel is densely packed with enough religious and historical attractions and experiences to last a lifetime.
+As the birthplace of Christianity, Judaism and Islam, Israel is densely packed with enough religious and historical attractions and experiences to last a lifetime.

 The best time of year to visit is during the spring (March/April) and autumn months (September/October), when the weather is cooler and more tolerable for tourists.
-Since travelling distances are not great in Israel, it's often almost quicker to drive to some places than to catch a plane.
+Since travelling distances are not great in Israel, it's often better to drive to some places than to catch a plane.
 There are good public transport systems in place in the major cities.
 The best way to experience Israel is to hire a car and take a relaxed approach to seeing the country and exploring all the religious and historical sites it has to offer.

 Beit She'an National Park